ShixiongQi/UNIVERSE/README.md

 ## Starting up an experiment on Cloudlab
+**IMPORTANT:** The following steps require a `bash` environment.
+Please configure the default shell in your CloudLab account to be `bash`.
+For how to configure `bash` on Cloudlab, Please refer to the post "Choose your shell": https://www.cloudlab.us/portal-news.php?idx=49
 1. When starting a new experiment on Cloudlab, select the **small-lan** profile
 2. In the profile parameterization page,
         - Set **Number of Nodes** as **2**